 - weed seed distribution, and

 - streaks caused by sprayers, terraces, dust, straw, and chaff.

 Weeds under stress are difficult to control.
 Kochia and Russian thistle are day-length sensitive and will begin to flower toward the end of July and into August.
 It's a general rule that you can wait up to 30 days after harvest to spray wheat grown as part of a three-year rotation.
 If the wheat was planted without an 11- to 14-month fallow period, spray it within 15 days of harvest.
 Examine each field separately and adjust your treatment schedule accordingly.
-This year some fields will need to be sprayed before 15-30 days because of the less competitive winter wheat stands and higher precipitation amounts.
+This year some fields will need to be sprayed before 15-30 days because of the less competitive winter wheat stands and higher precipitation amounts in some areas.
 The key is to prevent weeds from using soil water and producing weed seeds.

 As with all weed control, it's essential that you closely watch for weed developments and spray at the proper time noted on the label to achieve maximum control.
 Most labels state that weeds must be treated before they are 6 inches tall.
 If weeds are under severe drought stress, wait for rain and spray about a week later.

 Controlling weeds in the growing wheat offers the best chance of reducing weed population and vigor after harvest.

 Split treatments have a good history of effectiveness.

 In Kansas, research has shown a 20 bu/ac increase in corn yields the next year for treatments applied in July versus mid-August.
 When using a split treatment, apply the glyphosate products with companion herbicides (adding surfactant, if needed, plus ammonium sulfate) as the first application in July or early August.
 Some glyphosate products include sufficient surfactant while many products require more.
 Be sure to check the product label.